-We rarely come across Folle Blanche (also known as Picpoule) in Napa Valley.
-The only planting we know of is a few vines in an experimental vineyard on Etude’s property in Carneros, although Jarvis Estate may have a few plantings in their own experimental vineyard.
+We rarely come across Folle Blanche (also known as Picpoul) in Napa Valley.
+The only commercial planting we know of is in Rutherford (made by Chris Hall of Hunt & Harvest) along with a few vines in an experimental vineyard on Etude’s property in Carneros, and Jarvis Estate may have a few plantings in their own experimental vineyard.
 This variety is one of the three primary white varieties used in making Cognac in France, the other two being Ugni Blanc and Colombard.

 The first vintage the family made after the sale of the property in 2002 was in 2006.
 They continued to make a barrel or two of wine each year utilizing the services of several winemakers.
 In 2016 Angelina Mondavi finished nearly six years working at Hundred Acre Winery and was looking for another winemaking job.
 Timing worked out perfectly; since 2016 she has been the winemaker for Castlevale.
 Production is still small and is usually between 100 and 300 cases each vintage.